abyarth7/chitti/src/node-src/README.md

 ## 4. Adding Interceptors to client and server
 We can add client and server interceptors while creating the server and client stub by passing  the interceptor's class.
 Both server and client interceptors can be added globally (added to all services/clients in the server) and also specific to a service/client. <br>
-[Chitti](https://github.com/NestAway/chitti) provides an interface to add server and client interceptors. <br>
+[Chitti](https://github.com/NestAway/chitti) provides an easy interface to add server and client interceptors. <br>
 `add_handler_interceptor`: to add server interceptors <br>
 `add_call_interceptor`: to add client interceptors <br>
 ### Default Interceptors